 - A VHF marine radio transceiver with Digital Selective Calling (DSC) having an output power of 25W, audible from the helm, with a masthead antenna and a separate emergency antenna.

-- A hand-held waterproof VHF marine radio transceiver plus an on-board battery charger and/or a pack of non-rechargeable batteries (which have a long shelf-life).
+- A hand-held waterproof VHF marine radio transceiver, ideally with Digital Selective Calling, plus an on-board battery charger.

-- A mobile phone in a waterproof bag (this should not be a substitute for marine VHF radio, just a back-up)
+- A waterproof mobile phone or one in a waterproof bag/case (this should not be a substitute for marine VHF radio, just a back-up)

 - Binoculars, preferably of 7X50 size.

-- Water-resistant torch with spare bulb (unless an LED) and batteries, a head-mounted LED light and a high powered searchlight.
+- Water-resistant LED torch and batteries, a head-mounted LED light and a high powered searchlight.